izikeros/blog/content/posts/notes/how_to_count_tokens.md

 ### Tokenization Sandbox

 If you're looking to experiment with text tokenization, OpenAI provides a convenient web application called the Tokenization Sandbox.
 You can access it [here](https://platform.openai.com/tokenizer).
-The sandbox allows you to input text and observe the resulting tokens, helping you gain a deeper understanding of the tokenization process.
+The sandbox allows you to input text and observe the resulting tokens, helping you better understand the tokenization process.

 ### References

 To develop this guide, we drew inspiration from the token counting instructions provided by OpenAI.
 You can find additional information in the [OpenAI documentation](https://platform.openai.com/docs/guides/embeddings/limitations-risks), where they discuss the limitations and risks associated with embeddings.

-Token counting is an essential task when working with NLP, enabling us to analyze and process text effectively.
+Token counting is essential when working with NLP, enabling us to analyze and process text effectively.
 By leveraging OpenAI's `tiktoken` library and following the guidelines outlined in this blog post, you'll be well-equipped to count tokens accurately and efficiently.

 See also: [Tokens, the secret language of AI | Omar Kamali](https://omarkama.li/blog/tokens-the-secret-language-of-ai)